anthofflab/MimiPAGE2009.jl/docs/src/validation.md

 ```

 Then we run our model, save the output to the `emissions` variable.
 We
-then load exogenous PAGE 2009 data on emisions into the
+then load exogenous PAGE 2009 data on emissions into the
 `emissions_compare` variable.
 We test to see if the output from our model matches that from PAGE within 1e-3 precision (it does).

 ```